waggle-sensor/beehive-server/install.md

 We'll assume Docker CE (Community Edition) version 17.01 or later (_check minimal version_) is installed on the system.

-Docker provides their own installation guides [here](https://docs.docker.com/install/linux/docker-ce/) for various system configurations.
+Docker provides their own installation guides for various system configurations.
+[Here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-from-a-package) is a link to the guide for Ubuntu.

 ## Deployment Instructions